-The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
-As of the date of this report, ODE has finalized these adjustments which resulted in an intergovernmental payable in the amount of \$5,018.
+School District Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
+The Ohio Department of Education and Workforce (DEW) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
+Adjustments for fiscal year 2024 have been finalized.
+A receivable of \$7,193 has been reported in the accompanying financial statements as a result of these adjustments.